robertpeteuil/multi-cloud-control/README.rst

 ``mcc``
 -------

-- ``mcc`` displays a numbered list of instances and data from all providers and await command
+- ``mcc`` displays a numbered list of instances and data from all providers and await a command

-  - Useful when you need to start, stop, or connecting to instances.
+  - Useful when you need to start, stop, or connecting to instances
   - After running a command, the instance data is refreshed, and it awaits the next command
   - Potential future commands include: change node configuration (hardware, disks, network), create/delete instance, create image/snapshot instance, storage control